Market studies and investigations - guidance on the CMA’s approach: CMA3

 This guidance is aimed at businesses and their advisers on the changes to the markets regime introduced by the Enterprise and Regulatory Reform Act 2013 (ERRA13).

-It also outlines the legal framework that applies to market studies and market investigations, including the roles of the CMA, the Secretary of State, and sectoral regulators.
+- the legal framework including the roles of the CMA, the Secretary of State, and sectoral regulators

 The fines that could be imposed on summary conviction for certain criminal offences referred to in this document were, at that time, subject to specific caps of £5,000 or above.
 With effect from 12 March 2015, these caps have been removed and those specific offences are now punishable by a fine of any amount.
 For more information see the Ministry of Justice news story.